 When done well, lifestyle branding allows your ideal clients to sell your product for you.
 It allows the part of your story to be subtle and unsaid.
 So if you ask yourself, “Who is my ideal client?” and the answer isn’t “everyone” you are a lifestyle brand.
 If the answer is “everyone,” ask yourself if that is a benefit to your brand.

-Here are 3 tips to help you start to implementing lifestyle branding:
+Here are 3 tips to help you start implementing lifestyle branding:

 - Narrow down your defined ideal client as much as possible.

-- Use marketing material that your ideal client with truly enjoy.
+- Use marketing material that your ideal client with truly enjoys.

 - Align all marketing images, tag-lines, labeling, and value statements with the definition.